-Now that it’s getting colder and winter is approaching, you may have noticed that something’s up with the temperature of your water.
+At Excalibur Plumbing, we know that it’s getting colder and winter is approaching, you may have noticed that something’s up with the temperature of your water.
 Perhaps you have to wait 2 to 4 minutes for the shower water to get warm, and even then it doesn’t seem to get hot enough.

-Just as it can be harder to get ice cold water during the summer, it can be difficult to maintain a consistent warm temperature during the winter, and this often has a lot to do with the outside temperatures.
+It can be harder to get ice cold water during the summer, it can be difficult to maintain a consistent warm temperature during the winter, and this often has a lot to do with the outside temperatures.
 Usually, the simplest solution is to turn up the temperature on your water heater’s thermostat.

 Why the Water Gets Cold in the Winter